mbahri/mbahri.github.io/_posts/2018-03-15-internships.md

 ---

-I am fortunate to hold offers from two great companies for internships over the summer, JPMorgan in quantitative research in London, and Amazon for a research scientist internship in computer vision in Berlin.
+I am fortunate to hold offers from two great companies for internships over the Summer, JPMorgan in quantitative research in London, and Amazon for a research scientist internship in computer vision in Berlin.

 After careful thinking, and this being the first year of my PhD, I have decided to take the opportunity to explore a new field to get a broader perspective on